Alwatr/alwatr/CONTRIBUTING.md

 # Contributing to AlVatr projects

-We would love for you to contribute to Angular and help make it even better than it is today!
+We would love for you to contribute to AlVatr projects and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 ## Code of Conduct